BjornL1/balance-stock/README.md

 ### Code Used

 - Specific coding
   - The coding has similarities with "love sandwiches" walkthrough project, more specifically it is the way to update the worksheets (the code block called def update_worksheet(data, worksheet):.
-This process to update the sheets after each calculation could be seen as a rather general method, furthermore this code is concise and inventing a new alternative code doing the same thing was considered as irrational and did not add any user value.
+This process to update the sheets after each calculation could be seen as a rather general method, furthermore, this code is concise and inventing a new alternative code doing the same thing was considered as irrational and did not add any user value.
   To summarize; the uniqueness for the project code is rather the concept of how the critical level, average sales are calculating stock and planned sales.

  - General coding